epsy/clize/docs/compositing.rst

 Congratulations, you've reached the end of the tutorials!
 You can check out the :ref:`parameter reference<parameter-reference>` or see how you can :ref:`extend the parser<extending parser>`.

+If you're stuck, need help or simply wish to give feedback you can chat using your GitHub or Twitter handle `on Gitter <https://gitter.im/epsy/clize>`_.